Arlanthir/notes/programs/Godot.md

 Inside the rigid or static body, you can have the sprite and a CollisionShape to define its bounds.

+### No friction

+To disable friction in a body, set the Friction and Damp Override to 0.

+### No rotation

+To disable rotation in a body, set its Mode to Character.

 ## Scripts